Aditya-J07/leetcode-friend-list/README.md

 3. **Load the extension**
    - Click **Load unpacked**
-   - Select the `leetcode-friends-extension` folder
+   - Select the `leetcode-friend-list` folder

 4. **Initial Setup**
    - Click the extension icon in your toolbar